Commercial Driver's License

 • Entry-level drivers subject to the ELDT regulations must complete entry-level driver training from a training provider registered with the Federal Motor Carrier Safety Administration (FMCSA).

-• An applicant who obtains a commercial learner's permit (CLP) before February 7, 2022, is not required to complete the entry-level driver training for obtaining a CDL, so long as the applicant obtains a CDL before the CLP or renewed CLP expires.
+• An applicant who obtains a commercial learner's permit (CLP) before February 7, 2022, is not required to complete entry-level driver training for obtaining a CDL, so long as the applicant obtains a CDL before the CLP or renewed CLP expires.

 For a list of registered training providers, and to learn more about the ELDT requirements, visit the FMCSA Training Provider Registry